Pay just $7.50 for postage

 This time of year, I’m all about making gluten free Irish Soda bread (for obvious reasons).
 But don’t let the season stop you from making this yummy yeast free bread anytime you like!

 I have 3 other recipes for gluten free Irish Soda Bread and I can’t really decide which I like best.
-This one is my newest, so I guess I’d say it’s my newest favorite, but check out my other recipes (type “Irish Soda Bread” into the recipe search bar) and see which you have the ingredients for, or which sounds most pleasing to you.
+Since this one is my newest, I guess I’d say it’s my newest favorite, but check out my other recipes (type “Irish Soda Bread” into the recipe search bar) and see which you have the ingredients for, or which sounds most pleasing to you.

 Happy St. Patrick’s Day, or whatever day you decide to make this delicious loaf!

 If not using buttermilk, mix milk with 1 tablespoon apple cider vinegar.
 Set aside to curdle.

 Blend together gfJules Flour, sugar (if using), baking powder and salt.

 Cut in the butter with a pastry blender or two butter knives until the mixture resembles a pebbly, course meal.

 Add baking soda to milk mixture, then stir into dry mix with egg white and additions (raisins; seeds; cheese; herbs, etc).
 Mix with a fork or paddle mixing attachment until integrated.

 Scoop dough onto a floured (with gfJules Flour) counter or pastry mat and roll into ball then transfer to a lightly oiled and floured (with gfJules Flour) 7-inch glass bowl or 6-8 inch cake pan.
 If needed, wet a rubber spatula with water and smooth the top of the ball of dough.
 Sprinkle lightly with gfJules Flour, then make a cross in the top with a large knife.